 “Safety, equality and good health.
 My hope is that we will all continue to safeguard our health, respect each other and find peaceful solutions to problems.”Female, age 30-44, Multnomah County, Asian or Pacific Islander

-- Oregonians of color and whites are equally as likely to have bold goals for Oregon (both 61%), whereas Oregonians of color are slightly more likely than whites to have goals for their community (56% vs. 49%) (Q16, Q18).
+- Oregonians of color and white Oregonians are equally as likely to have bold goals for Oregon (both 61%), whereas Oregonians of color are slightly more likely to have goals for their community (56% vs. 49%) (Q16, Q18).

 - Rural Oregonians are more likely than urbanites to have bold goals for Oregon (69% vs. 60%), whereas urban Oregonians are more likely than their rural counterparts to have goals for their community (60% vs. 50%) (Q16, Q18).